Harry Bowly Hollins (1854-1938)

 H.B.
 Hollins, of 12 West 56th Street, New York City & "Meadow Farm" East Islip, L.I.

 He was born in New York City, and was a great-grandson of Daniel Bowly, of Baltimore, and John Butler Coles, of New York.
 Educated privately, he began his business career with Levi P. Morton & Co. before going to work for J.P.
 Morgan & Co. - he and J.P.
 Morgan would become lifelong best friends.
 As a banker and broker, he founded H.B.
 Hollins & Co., and among others of similar stature, he was William Kissam Vanderbilt's stockbroker.
 He co-founded the Knickerbocker Trust Company and was Vice-President of the Central Railroad & Banking Company of Georgia, and the International Bank of Mexico.
 He was a director of the North America Safe Deposit Company, the Central Union Gas Company, the Corporation Trust Company and others.
 He was a member of the Metropolitan, Knickerbocker, Union, and Racquet Clubs and in 1877 he married Evelina Knapp, granddaughter of Shepherd Knapp, by whom he had five children (listed).
-He kept a country home "Meadow Farm" at East Islip, on Long Island, and in 1899 hired McKim, Mead & White to build his townhouse, 12 West 56th St. in New York City.
+He kept a country home "Meadow Farm" at East Islip, on Long Island, and in 1899 hired McKim, Mead & White to build his townhouse, 12 West 56th St. in New York City, which from 1915 became the new home of the Calumet Club.

 Parents (2)